top of page

 • Building Specialist

-When planning a steel building, one of the most important — and most misunderstood — parts of the process is engineered drawings.
-These drawings are required for permitting, inspections, and code compliance, and the type you need depends on how and where your building will be installed.
+When planning a steel building, one of the most important — and often misunderstood — parts of the process is engineered drawings.
+These drawings are essential for permitting, inspections, and code compliance.
+The type you need depends on how and where your building will be installed.

-At The NC Builders, we want our clients to understand the difference between generic engineered drawings and site-specific engineered drawings, why drawings are no longer free across the industry, and how to know which option your project requires.
+At The NC Builders, we want you to understand the difference between generic engineered drawings and site-specific engineered drawings.
+We’ll also explain why drawings are no longer free across the industry and how to determine which option your project requires.

 What Are Engineered Drawings for Steel Buildings?

-Engineered drawings are professionally reviewed and stamped plans that show how a steel building is designed to perform under specific loads and conditions.
+Engineered drawings are professionally reviewed and stamped plans that demonstrate how a steel building is designed to perform under specific loads and conditions.

 They typically include: